12 August 2020

-As the architecture, engineering and construction (AEC) industry faces tremendous pressure to deliver optimal projects within stringent deadlines, improving process efficiency and reducing rework is certainly the need of the hour.
-The design and construction-related rework is one of the critical factors that adversely affect productivity, profitability and timely completion of projects for both contractors and owners.
-Besides, it impacts designers, subcontractors, MEP (M&E) engineers, consultants and the entire downstream chain.
-In comparatively larger and more complex projects, the design-build rework can negatively influence the entire project workflow, delay project delivery, and cost more than what was originally estimated.
+Maintaining deadlines in the AEC (architecture, engineering, construction) industry will be of paramount importance as global firms adjust to changing environments.
+Reducing rework and increasing process efficiency will go a long way in achieving this.
+Design and construction-related rework can adversely affect productivity, profitability and timely project completion for both contractors and owners.
+It also impacts designers, subcontractors, MEP (mechanical, electrical, plumbing), or M&E, engineers, consultants and the entire downstream chain.
+In larger and more complex projects, the design-build rework can negatively influence the entire project workflow, delay project delivery and cost more than what was originally estimated.
 When building services coordination is provided by experienced building services design consultants, the bulk of the challenge is taken care of.

-As mechanical, electrical, and plumbing systems account for a significant value of the project, the prudent use of building information modelling (BIM) tools to effectively coordinate MEP (M&E) systems helps reduce rework and increase productivity.
+As mechanical, electrical, and plumbing systems account for a significant value of the project, the prudent use of BIM tools to effectively coordinate MEP (M&E) systems helps reduce rework and increase productivity.
 On the other hand, the lack of well-planned interdisciplinary MEP (M&E) coordination results in duplication of efforts, major interferences and design clashes on site, as well as fabrication changes and errors.

 Since BIM requires comprehensive pre-construction planning and multidisciplinary coordination, its adoption by the MEP (M&E) team increases technical interoperability among various members during building services coordination.
 In BIM-led MEP (M&E) coordination, building services designers, consultants, and subcontractors are involved during the design and planning stage.
 One of the most crucial factors for an effective and accurate coordination exercise is to decide on a specific protocol for creating virtual architectural, structural, mechanical, electrical, plumbing and fire protection models of the same facility.
 Subsequently, the team should agree on mechanisms to merge the models from different trades and create a combined coordinated services MEP model.

-Subsequently, the MEP (M&E) contractors and subcontractors design separate models for mechanical, electrical, and plumbing systems using 3D MEP modelling software (such as Autodesk MEP and Revit MEP).
-Usually, the mechanical models include HVAC ducts, piping assemblies, hangers, diffusers, and pipe insulation, to name a few.
-The electrical models will represent details concerning conduits (feeder and underground), junction boxes, lighting systems, cable/wire bundles, and cable trays, amongst others.
-The plumbing system model includes storm and sewage lines, plumbing assemblies, hot/cold water piping, and other specialty equipment.
+Subsequently, the MEP (M&E) contractors and subcontractors design separate models for mechanical, electrical and plumbing systems using 3D MEP modelling software (such Autodesk MEP and Revit MEP).
+Usually, the mechanical models include:

-Once the respective architectural, structural, and building services models are in place, they have to be merged and taken into a clash detection application and specialist interference-checking application, such as Autodesk Navisworks.
-Any clashes and inconsistencies, including the geometry-related hard clashes, the clearance clashes, and workflow clashes are detected.
-Post clash detection, the combined services models and drawing sets have to be prepared to show how MEP (M&E) systems fit together in the same space.
+Once the respective architectural, structural and building services models are in place, they have to be merged and taken into a clash detection application and specialist interference-checking application, such as Autodesk Navisworks.
+Any clashes and inconsistencies, including the geometry-related hard clashes, the clearance clashes and workflow clashes, are detected.
+Following the clash detection, the combined services models and drawing sets have to be prepared to show how MEP (M&E) systems fit together in the same space.

 As a result, the MEP (M&E) installers and fabricators receive well-coordinated and clash-free building services drawings on site, which drastically reduces the number of installation conflicts in the field.
 Additionally, MEP (M&E) BIM coordination leads to a greater number of assemblies being prefabricated off-site in a controlled factory environment, which in turn improves the logistical flow on site.
-Moreover, another positive outcome of BIM-driven MEP (M&E) coordination exercise is relatively lesser number of change orders and RFIs (request for information).
+Moreover, another positive outcome of the BIM-driven 3D MEP (M&E) coordination exercise is relatively fewer change orders and RFIs (request for information).

-All the above positive effects of MEP (M&E) BIM coordination make the design-build process more efficient by increasing project’s schedule compliance whilst reducing design and construction-related rework.
+The positive effects of MEP (M&E) BIM coordination make the design-build process more efficient by increasing the project’s schedule compliance whilst reducing design and construction-related rework.
 Experienced and well-qualified building services design consultants can deliver high-quality building services coordination in a cost-effective and timely manner, increasing the efficiency of the design process.